Deaths linked to chatbots

-Deaths linked to chatbots refers to incidents where the interaction with an artificial intelligence (AI) chatbot has been cited as a direct or contributory factor in a person's suicide or other fatal outcomes.
-These events raise significant ethical and legal questions concerning the responsibility of AI developers, and the need for reliable safeguards in AI chats.
+There have been multiple incidents where interaction with a large language model (LLM) chatbot has been cited as a direct or contributing factor in a person's suicide or other fatal outcome.
 In some cases, legal action was taken against the companies that developed the AI involved.

 Background

-Chatbots are able to pass the Turing test, making it easy for people to think of them as a real person, leading many to ask chatbots for help dealing with interpersonal and emotional problems.
+Chatbots converse in a seemingly natural fashion, making it easy for people to think of them as real people, leading many to ask chatbots for help dealing with interpersonal and emotional problems.
 Chatbots may be designed to keep the user engaged in the conversation.
-They also often compulsively validate users' thoughts, thus not providing reality testing for those who need it the most, such as severely mentally ill patients, conspiracy theorists, religious and political extremists.
+They have also often been shown to affirm users' thoughts, including delusions and suicidal ideations in mentally ill people, conspiracy theorists, and religious and political extremists.

-A 2025 Stanford University study into how chatbots respond to users suffering from severe mental issues like suicidal ideation and psychosis found that chatbots are not equipped to provide an appropriate response and can sometimes give responses that escalate the mental health crisis.
+A 2025 Stanford University study into how chatbots respond to users suffering from severe mental issues such as suicidal ideation and psychosis found that chatbots are not equipped to provide an appropriate response and can sometimes give responses that escalate the mental health crisis.